Yohanpau/LLM-Chatbot/README.md

 Managing bills can be overwhelming, especially when there are multiple due dates and bill amounts.
 DueMinder is a mobile application that offers a customizable, user-friendly platform to track bills, remind users of upcoming payments, and help them stay financially organized.
 It also features an AI-powered chatbot that can summarize the user’s bills and provide helpful insights on how to manage them better, offering a simple, conversational way to stay on top of finances.

 ## Features
-- Add, delete, and modify bills based on their priority (e.g., High, Medium)
+- Add, edit, delete, and modify bills based on their priority (e.g., High, Medium)
 - Automated reminders via email before due dates.
 - Overview dashboard showing lists with upcoming payments, and total bills to pay.
 - Secure user authentication and data storage.